benceSzeplaki/ELTE_I/README.md

-# :mortar_board: ELTE I
+# 🎓 ELTE I. 🎓

-In this repository you will find all the work I made in the first semester of my studies at ELTE-IK.
+📘 In this repository, you will find all of my homeworks and assignments I made in the first semester of my studies at ELTE-IK.